buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Touch
 * **Duration**: 7 days

 Your touch inflicts disease.
 Make a melee attack against a creature within your reach.
 If you hit, you infect the creature with a disease of your choice from any of those described below.
-At the end of each of the target's turns, it must make a Fortitude Saving Throw.
-After failing three of these Saving Throws, the disease's effects last for the duration, and the creature stops making these saves.
+At the end of each of the target' \*\*s turns, it must make a Fortitude Saving Throw.
+After failing three of these Saving Throws, the disease' \*\*s effects last for the duration, and the creature stops making these saves.
 After succeeding on three of these Saving Throws, the creature recovers from the disease, and the spell ends.
 While making Saving Throws, the creature suffers the effects of the disease.

-Since this spell induces a natural disease in its target, any effect that removes a disease or otherwise ameliorates a disease's effects apply to it.
+Since this spell induces a natural disease in its target, any effect that removes a disease or otherwise ameliorates a disease' \*\*s effects apply to it.

 - *Flesh Rot*.
-The creature's skin rots.
+The creature' \*\*s skin rots.
 The creature has -1d6 on Charisma checks, and all damage is doubled.
 - *Blinding Sickness*.
-Pain grips the creature's mind as its eyes turn milky white.
+Pain grips the creature' \*\*s mind as its eyes turn milky white.
 The creature has -1d6 on Wisdom checks and Will Saving Throws and is blinded.
 - *Filth Fever*.
-A raging fever sweeps through the creature's body.
+A raging fever sweeps through the creature' \*\*s body.
 The creature has -1d6 on Strength checks, Fortitude Saving Throws, and Attack Rolls using Strength.
 - *Spasms*.
 The creature is overcome with shaking.
 The creature has -1d6 on Dexterity checks, Reflex Saving Throws, and Attack Rolls using Dexterity.
 - *Mind Fire*.
-The creature's mind is fevered.
+The creature' \*\*s mind is fevered.
 The creature has -1d6 on Intelligence checks and Will Saving Throws, and it behaves as if under the effects of the confusion spell while in combat.
 - *Slimy Doom*.
 The creature begins to bleed uncontrollably.
 The creature has -1d6 on Constitution checks and Fortitude Saving Throws.
 In addition, whenever the creature takes damage, it is Slowed 1/1r until the end of its next turn.

 ### Contagious Confusion